 13 days, add: the Grand Canyon

-20 days, add: the Central Coast (choose from: Santa Barbara wine country, Hearst Castle, Solvang, Pismo Beach, and San Luis Obispo)
+20 days, add: more of the Central Coast (choose from: Santa Barbara, Hearst Castle, Solvang, Pismo Beach, and San Luis Obispo)

-And there’s still tons more: San Diego/Tijuana, the rest of Mojave (Joshua Tree, Lake Havasu, Death Valley, Palm Springs), the rest of the Sierra Nevadas (Devils Postpile, Mammoth, Bodie), the rest of the Pacific Northwest (the Olympic Peninsula, the Northern Cascades, Vancouver, Victoria), and more!
+And there’s still so much more: the Redwoods, Lassen Volcanic, the rest of the Sierra Nevadas (Lake Tahoe, Mono Lake, Devils Postpile, Mammoth, Mt Whitney), the rest of the desert (Death Valley, Sagauro, Petrified Forest, Capitol Reef, Canyonlands, Arches, Lake Havasu), the rest of the Pacific Northwest (the Olympic Peninsula, the Northern Cascades, Vancouver, Whistler, Victoria), and more!

 Before you go, here are some maps to help you on your journey.
 California is car culture. so if you’re renting a car, use the map below, which goes like this: